Minimum Paid-Up Capital for Private Limited Company

 The Companies (Amendment) Act 2015 brings significant changes in this regard.
 As per the amendment, there is no minimum capital requirement for private limited companies in India.
 This means that investors will now be able to set up private companies that do not meet the minimum investment requirements.

-While the removal of minimum paid up capital requirements, it is important that the authorized capital should be Rs.
-1 Lakh is also required to set up a private limited company.
+While minimum paid-up capital requirements have been removed, it is important to note that the authorized capital of Rs.
+1 Lakh is still required to set up a private limited company, and businesses can increase the authorized capital as they grow and need to issue more shares.

 Conclusion